This is what we have planned for you* – be prepared to be inspired!

 We say goodbye, but you’ll be taking back a precious sketchbook journal, filled with your artwork, and no doubt you’ll want to come back to Scotland soon! 😉

 *This is an outline itinerary and subject to change.
 This means we may change things round a bit.
-And we will add some additional interesting things nearer the time (such as a ceilidh, or music night) nearer the time, once event calendars are published.
+And we will add some additional interesting things nearer the time nearer the time, once venues have re-opened after covid and event calendars are published.
 But you can be assured that the richness and value of the package will only increase and never decrease.

 The Royal Burgh of Linlithgow, where we also have our office base, is a beautiful historic town and the ideal base location for exploring most Outlander locations.
 Our accommodation Champany Inn is a small family-run hotel with an award winning restaurant.